keith/smileykeith.com/_posts/2021-03-04-supporting-relative-paths.md

 ```

 Disclaimer: this relies on a lot of implementation details in Xcode
-12.4's `XCTest` framework and should definitely be avoided if possible.
+which might break in the future.
+You should avoid this if possible.